Permission to Fail (Ros' Blog)

 Please email Shaun@throughtheroof.org to apply or get more information.

-More trips will be announced soon.
+More trips will be announced when proposed dates are confirmed.

 We'll bring you more details of future plans as soon as we can.